kinobau/anti-tzx-fivem/README.md

 # TZ External Detection Prototype

 This script is a functional prototype, capable of instantly detecting TZ External.
-Sat in the fictional world of FiveM, designed and developed as a prototype by kinobau, It is intended solely for conceptual and educational purposes, including the instant detection of TZ External, which is very real.
+Set in the fictional world of FiveM, it was designed, developed and published by kinobau for conceptual and educational purposes.
+While the setting is fictional, the detection functionality is real and operational.